John Guillebaud

 John Guillebaud is Emeritus Professor of Family Planning and Reproductive Health at University College London.
 He was born in Burundi and brought up in Rwanda, Uganda, Kenya, and Britain.

 He qualified as a medical doctor from University of Cambridge in 1964.

+He was medical director of the Margaret Pyke Centre in London from 1998 to 2002.

 He is a patron of Population Matters (formerly the Optimum Population Trust) and initiated the environment time capsule project.